-The Best Wedding Dress for Your Body Type
+How to Pick a Flattering Wedding Dress for Your Body Type

 1. For the Hourglass Figure: The Mermaid Gown

+If you’re searching for wedding dresses for an hourglass figure, a mermaid gown may be the best choice.
 Choosing a mermaid gown is a perfect way to celebrate your curves.
 If you have an hourglass figure, this type of dress follows the natural and feminine contour of your chest, waist, hips, and thighs before flaring out below your knees.
 Some brides feel like they should hide their curves with a less form-fitting dress, but the extra volume may hide their beautiful figures.
 We also recommend trying on a mermaid dress when you go shopping even if you don’t have defined curves because this dress can accentuate your waist and give the illusion of an hourglass figure.

 2. For the Pear Shape: A High or Wide Neckline

 Women with a pear-shaped body have a smaller chest and shoulders and wider hips and thighs.
 To balance out this type of figure, draw attention to your shoulders.
 One easy way to pull eyes upward is with a high neckline.
 An illusion neckline with a sheer fabric overlay extending from the bust to the collar looks elegant, while a halter top can be trendy.
 For a romantic and classic look, you can’t go wrong with an off-the-shoulder wedding dress for pear-shaped body shapes.

 3. For the Petite Bride: A-Frame with a V-Neck